basho-labs/riak-help-json/README.md

 ## Riak Stats Help

-The **[riak_status.json](riak_status.json)** file contains a hashmap (JSON object) of Riak stats, in the following format:
+The **[riak_status.json](riak_status.json)** file contains a hashmap (JSON object) of some 400-plus Riak stats, in the following format:

 ```json
 {